shiffman/Creative-Computing-F25/02-animation/README.md

 - In what ways did variables, conditionals, or animation feel like tools for developing your **voice** in code?
 - Do you see a connection between learning to code and learning to write, as Resnick suggests?

-Include these reflections in the same post as your sketch documentation.
+This week, you can include these reflections in the same post as your sketch documentation.